Asia tourism reopens with big-spending Chinese stuck at home By Reuters - Up News Info

 “The market will have changed so the Chinese people travelling in 2022 will be different from the Chinese travelling in 2019,” said Wolfgang Georg Arlt, CEO of the China Outbound Tourism Research Institute.
 “I think the trends will go away from this shopping and rushing around.”

-Large group tours that have also fallen out of favour on domestic trips could also be a thing of the past, to be replaced by independent travel and smaller customised tours with family and friends, said Sienna Parulis-Cook, director of marketing and communications at advisory firm Dragon Tail International.
+Large group tours that have also fallen out of favour on domestic trips could also be a thing of the past, to be replaced by independent travel and smaller customised tours with family and friends, said Sienna Parulis-Cook, director of marketing and communications at marketing company Dragon Trail International.

 “You might have organised travel and everything but it would be with a small group of people that you know, rather than 50 strangers on a tour bus,” she said.